Camp Harlam Pt. 1

 So the time finally came to say goodbye again and it gets even harder than last year.
 I told everyone I wouldn’t cry (like they were gonna believe me) but emotions came thick and fast when it hit in that two hundred people many of which I grew extremely close to were leaving camp.

-But the last nine weeks of my life made me so grateful for everything camp has offered me and undoubtably was worth the journey.
+But the last nine weeks of my life made me so grateful for everything camp has offered me and undoubtedly was worth the journey.
 All that’s left to do is begin a new adventure, starting with two weeks travel across America.

-The first stop on this years American road trip was Boston, a historic place which a lot of travellers usually miss out on.
+The first stop on this years American road trip was Boston, a historic place which a lot of travelers usually miss out on.
 The city had a lot to offer with its amazing architecture and sweeping views.
 I was only in Boston for a short while and wanted to take as much as possible from the laid back city, I mainly focused on learning about the cities history and how Boston came to be.
 Learning about the immigration across the decades, trading in Boston and the rise of modern century living in the city meant I felt fully amerced in the cities culture and began to understand just how Boston became what it is today.
 Following my visit to the Boston historical quarter and my trip up the Prudential Tower, I chose to chill in one of Boston’s many parks absorbing the last of the summer before heading over to the constant heat of the west coast.
 Overall, Boston is a really fun and relaxed city for anyone who wants time away to a place which has a lot to offer but not your typical big city vibe.

 San Francisco, a monumental city packed with awesome sights and countless different places to explore.
 The first stop on my stay was a chilled out afternoon in Union Square before checking out San Fran’s Chinatown one of the oldest in America.
 The following day I met up with my friends who I’d be travelling the remainder of my journey with and decided to check out the iconic Pier 39 and Fisherman’s Wharf visiting the sea lions which have resided there for over fifty years and the several tourist attractions spanning along the pier.
 The following day we visited the highlight of our San Fran travel the Golden Gate Bridge a major tourist attraction for the city, it gave me the chance to view San Francisco at its best and look at the cities amazing landscape alongside seeing across the entire of San Fran, this was followed by us visiting the AT&T Park to watch the San Francisco Giants which was an awesome way to round out our day.
 Our final day in San Fran was used mainly to chill out and take in all of the cities best parks including visiting hippy hill and the Golden Gate Park before rounding out our time in San Fran with a trip to the Cheesecake Factory.
 My time in San Francisco was definitely a great experience and introduced me to the west coast in the best possible way.